Lucas Energy Transfer (ET) ignition unraveled

 - Lucas ET rotors are now all over 60 years old.
 Left in the stator coil they will retain magnetism for a very long time but if your rotor was left standing without being in a stator or with out “keepers” it will have lost magnetism and output will be greatly reduced.

 - Many 5 wire stators do not have the later epoxy encapsulation.
 Those with exposed coils used a stiff cardboard for insulation.
 This breaks down with time.
-It is recommended to replace any non-encapsulated stators with the later type.
+It is recommended to replace all non-encapsulated stators with the later type.

 - Alternator wire plastic insulation tends to become brittle with age and it is easy to have a crack in the wire covering allowing the alternator wires to short against each other.
-I have never had much luck tring long term repairs for this condition.
+I have never had much luck trying long term repairs for this condition.

 Converting to one of the Electrex World CDI units might be of interest.
 These replace the stator and use a self generating AC CDI ignition.
 Lights are optional on some kits.